demolust/cv_portafolio/readme.md

 ## How to Change or Adjust the Info

 1. **Edit Personal Data:**
-   - Open `assets/data/data.js`.
+   - Open `resume.yaml`.
-   - Update the variables (`personalInfo.fullName`, `personalInfo.jobTitle`, `personalInfo.email`, etc.) with your information.
+   - Update the `personalInfo` section with your information.
-   - Update the `section` arrays for work experience, education and anything else you consider relevant for the primary section, the `sidebarSkills` with your skills and the `sidebarSections` for anything you want displayed there.
+   - Update the `sections` area for work experience, education and anything else you consider relevant for the primary section, the `sidebarSkills` section with your skills and the `sidebarSections` section for anything you want displayed there.

 2. **Change the Profile Image:**
-   - Replace `assets/images/resume-profile.png` with your own image (keep the same file name or update the `personalInfo.profileImage` variable if you use a different one).
+   - Replace `assets/images/resume-profile.png` with your own image (keep the same file name or update the `personalInfo.profileImage` area if you use a different one).

-3. **Adjust Skills, Experience, and Education:**
-   - Add, remove, or modify items in the corresponding JavaScript arrays in `data.js`.

 ---